alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 Based on this analysis of the past month, we set action items for improvements that may not have been captured through the regular rootcause-analysis process.

-Throughout this process, our guiding principle has been “Perfect is the enemy of good.”
-Even when SLOs aren’t perfect, they’re good enough to guide improvements over time.
+Throughout this process, our guiding principle has been "Perfect is the enemy of good."
+Even when SLOs aren't perfect, they're good enough to guide improvements over time.

-A “perfect” SLO would be one that measures every possible user interaction with our service and accounts for all edge cases.
+A "perfect" SLO would be one that measures every possible user interaction with our service and accounts for all edge cases.
 While this is a great idea on paper, it would take many months to achieve (if achieving perfection were even possible)—time which we could use to improve the service.
 Instead, we selected an initial SLO that covered most, but not all, user interactions, which was a good proxy for quality of service.

-In addition to our monthly Evernote/Google review of SLO performance, we’ve settled on a six-month SLO review cycle, which strikes the right balance between changing SLOs too often and letting them become stale.
+In addition to our monthly Evernote/Google review of SLO performance, we've settled on a six-month SLO review cycle, which strikes the right balance between changing SLOs too often and letting them become stale.

-In revising our SLOs, we’ve also learned that it’s important to balance what you would like to measure with what’s possible to measure.
+In revising our SLOs, we've also learned that it's important to balance what you would like to measure with what's possible to measure.

 The next version of SLOs will progress from our simple uptime SLO.
 We plan to start probing individual API calls and accounting for the in-client view of metrics/performance so we can represent user QoS even better.

-## The Home Depot’s SLO Story
+## The Home Depot's SLO Story

-“freedom and responsibility culture” of full-stack ownership.
+"freedom and responsibility culture" of full-stack ownership.
 This approach gives developers freedom to push code when they want, but also makes them jointly responsible for the operations of their service.

 How do you handle overload?